 Where to grow star jasmine

-For best results grow star jasmine in well-drained soil in full sun or partial shade, with protection from cold, drying winds.
+For best results grow this evergreen jasmine in well-drained soil in full sun or partial shade, with protection from cold, drying winds.
 Provide some support to plants to encourage them to grow in the desired direction.
 Star jasmine doesn’t require deep soil to grow well, and can be grown successfully in pots.

 Here, Monty plants a star jasmine to increase fragrance to a seating area at Longmeadow:

 Dig a generous hole, adding plenty of grit and well-rotted compost, plus a sprinkling of mycorrhizal fungi.
 Back fill and firm the soil before watering well.

 Watch Monty Don repot a star jasmine in this video clip from Gardeners’ World: